You are here

 Mouse utricles with hair cells labeled with antibodies against calmodulin (green) and calbindin (red).
 Left panel is a control utricle showing type I (red) and type II (green) hair cells.
 Right panel is a utricle treated with cisplatin, which is toxic to hair cells.
 At this low cisplatin concentration, type I hair cells are killed while type II hair cells survive.

-Research in the Section on Sensory Cell Biology is focused on the mechanosensory hair cells that are the receptor cells of hearing and balance.
+Research in the Section on Sensory Cell Biology (Laboratory of Hearing Biology and Therapeutics) is focused on the mechanosensory hair cells that are the receptor cells of hearing and balance.
 Hair cells transduce sound energy or head movement into neural input to the brain.
 Hair cells are sensitive to death from a variety of stresses, including noise trauma, aging, genetic mutations, and exposure to therapeutic drugs with ototoxic side effects.
 The Section on Sensory Cell Biology conducts basic, translational, and clinical studies on hair cell degeneration and hearing loss in the mature inner ear and develops therapeutic strategies to safeguard hearing.

 - Our basic science studies examine the mechanisms that underlie sensory hair cell death and survival.